zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-03-18-controls-analysis.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: controls
 icon: controls
-excerpt: "In Sokrates you can define traffic lights like controls.
-For each of the metrics that Sokrates measures, you can specify a control with the threshold and tolerance.
-Sokrates will then generate a report labeling each control with one of the following states:
-          OK (green) the measured value is below the threshold, tolerant (yellow) the measured value is above the threshold but within the tolerance range, and failed (red), the measured value is above the threshold and the tolerance level."
+excerpt: "In Sokrates, you can define traffic lights like controls.
+For each of the metrics that Sokrates measures, you can specify a monitor with the threshold and tolerance.
+Sokrates will then generate a report labeling each control with one of the following states.
+OK (green) means that the measured value is below the threshold.
+Tolerant (yellow) means that the measured value is above the threshold but within the tolerance range.
+Failed (red) means that the measured value is above the threshold and the tolerance level."
 ---

 In Sokrates you can define traffic lights like controls.
 For each of the metrics that Sokrates measures, you can specify a control with the threshold and tolerance.
 Sokrates will then generate a report labeling each control with one of the following states: